The Complexity Classes of Hamming Distance Recoverable Robust Problems: Classes of Recoverable Robust Problems

-Overall, the numbers from \sss{} and \pa{} are one-to-one correspondent as well as the solutions.
-Thus by transitivity, the modularity, the pre-image uniqueness and the solution function remain as in \sss{}. \end{proof}
+Overall, the numbers from \sss{} and \pa{} are one-to-one correspondent.
+Thus modularity and pre-image uniqueness hold.
+Furthermore, note that the solution of \sss{} is the same as the set of the partition that additionally includes the element $1-k+\sum_{a \in A} a$.
+Thus, we also have a one-to-one correspondence between the elements in the solutions. \end{proof}

-\begin{restatable}{lemma}{PATMS} \sss{} is universe gadget reducible to \tms{}.
-Furthermore, it exists a solution size function for \tms.
-It follows that \mhdrr[\tms] with Hamming distance over the jobs is $\Sigma^P_{2m+1}$-complete. \end{restatable} \begin{proof} \pa{} is a special case of \tms{}.
-By interpreting the numbers in the \pa{} instance to be the job times in \tms{} and by interpreting the sets of the partition as two identical machines, we have an easy to see one-to-one correspondence between the combinatorial elements and the solutions as well.
-The solution size function remains the same and the pre-image uniqueness and the modularity hold by transitivity. \end{proof}
+\begin{lemma} \pa{} is strongly modular universe gadget reducible to \tms{} such that the solution properties hold and a solution size function for this reduction exists. \end{lemma} \begin{proof} \pa{} is a special case of \tms{}.
+By interpreting the numbers in the \pa{} instance to be the job times in \tms{} and by interpreting the sets of the partition as two identical machines, we have a one-to-one correspondence between the combinatorial elements and the solutions as well.
+Thus, pre-image uniqueness, modularity, and solution properties hold and the solution size function remains the same. \end{proof}